If you have been diagnosed with Legionnaires’ disease, a form of pneumonia, your illness was preventable and you deserve compensation.

 - Whether the victim survives.
 When LD is fatal, which it often is, the family has a wrongful death claim against the legally responsible parties.

 - Whether the source of the contamination has been determined.
 This illness is a severe form of pneumonia caused by inhaling Legionella bacterium in mist.
 To find the source, water samples from locations visited by the victim(s) prior to illness are tested.
 If a source of the infection is not found, there is no one to sue, and thus no settlement.
 If a source is found, the amount of the settlement will be affected by the insurance coverage of those responsible and other financial considerations.

 - The severity of the Legionella pneumonia.
-This is obvious, but the severity of the illness, its short and long-term affects on the victim, is the primary compensation factor.
+This is obvious, but the severity of the illness, its short-term and long-term effects on the victim, is the primary compensation factor.
 Most cases have some permanent complications, and a compensation package should take this into account.
-Complications can include respiratory distress, heart problems, kidney damage and other injuries.
+Complications can include respiratory distress, heart problems, kidney damage, and other injuries.

 - The age and occupation of the victim.
 Compensation computations for settlement negotiations factor in the age, occupation, education, hobbies, etc. of the victim.

 What if I Have a Wrongful Death Claim?